Lisbon’s Dale Crafts wins Republican congressional primary

 Crafts, a businessman and former state representative, will face U.S. Rep. Jared Golden, a first-term Democrat from Lewiston, in the Nov.
 3 general election.
 There are no other contenders in the race, setting up a rare one-on-one challenge in the sprawling district.

 Golden’s seat is considered among the nation’s most vulnerable because President Donald Trump did so well there in 2016.
-The president is on the ballot again this year, facing Democrat Joe Biden.
+The president is on the ballot again this year, facing presumptive Democratic nominee Joe Biden.

+Golden begins the race with $2.1 million in his campaign coffers.
+Crafts has almost nothing.
+But both parties anticipate money pouring into the district from donors across the country, as well as Super PACs airing a steady stream of television and radio commercials.

 Send questions/comments to the editors.